denten-books/plain-text/main.md

 business of studying literature, but in the business of creating or sustaining the cultural cache of his sometimes very small academic fiefdom.
-At stake in the distinction drawn by Said are the very notions of "aesthetic" and "quotidian" as markers of prestige—notions that encourage disciplinary infighting, tug-of-war style, by which much energy is spent in struggling to pull your material from one category into the other.
+At stake in the distinction drawn by Said are the very notions of "aesthetic" and "quotidian" as markers of prestige--notions that encourage disciplinary infighting, tug-of-war style, by which much energy is spent in struggling to pull your material from one category into the other.

 The matter of value in literary criticism has been raised forcefully before, by Northrup Frye, Murray Krieger, and E. D. Hirsch in the late 1960s.
-The conversation seems to have splintered into three camps: the separatists—those who view the production of value as a detriment to the discipline, the anti-separatists—those who believe that value creation is inseparable from the study of literature, and the compatibilists, or those who attempt to integrate the two opposing positions.
+At the time, the conversation seems to have splintered into three camps: the separatists--those who view the production of value as a detriment to the discipline, the anti-separatists--those who believe that value creation is inseparable from the study of literature, and the compatibilists, or those who attempt to integrate the two opposing positions.
 Frye for one, has argued that value production cannot be a part of the scholar's task, because the concept of value itself is "individual, unpredictable, variable, incommunicable, indemonstrable, and mainly an intuitive reaction to knowledge."
 "The more consistently one conceives of criticism as the pursuit of values," writes Frye, "the more firmly one becomes attached to that great sect of anti-intellectualism."
 To this Murray Krieger responds in pointing out the circularity implicit in the work of even the most analytically-inclined critic.
 Krieger writes: "The categories [of the literary, the poetic] define their subject and erect value criteria for admission, so that for the work to attain the definition is for it to qualify as a valued individual in a valued class.
 The work comes to be discovered, defined, and valued as poetry only by a way of a pre-existing generic characteristic which the critic began by adopting as his perspective glass to envision it."
 All this to say that even for scholars like Frye, the process of valuation happens before the encounter with the text.
-In designating the poem as a poem, the critic already has brought with him a set of preconceived notions that determine what constitutes poetry, and what does not.
+In designating the poem as a poem, the critic already has brought with him a set of preconceived notions that distinguish what constitutes poetry, and what does not; who is in and who is out.

-The third, mediating stance between these two positions holds that although value is implicit in any act of interpretation, the critic can and probably should adopt an interrogatory stance towards value creation as such, which ultimately allows him to "form new judgments of value and significance."
+The third, conciliatory, stance between these two positions holds that, although value-making contaminates all acts of interpretation, the critic can and should adopt an interrogatory stance towards value creation as such, which ultimately allows him to "form new judgments of value and significance."
 In this camp, we find the more recent, 1983 article (and book) by Barbara Herrnstein Smith, who urges her peers to make the examination of social value-creating mechanisms a part of their academic discipline.
-This reconciliation seems practical, but does not approach the very peculiarity of the question itself.
+The compromise strikes me as laudably pragmatic, but does not approach the very peculiarity of the question itself.
 Must we value the object of our study?

-To understand the strangeness that question, ask: Does an anthropologist who studies cock fighting, condone animal cruelty?
-Does a historian who studies war, sanction violence?
-Does a philosopher writing on the problem of other minds, love solipsism?
-In each case, the value of the inquiry lies not in the object of study, but in the discipline itself—in the quality of the questions raised, and in the relevance of the answers given.
-Something is rotten in the very formulation of this question—something that becomes painfully obvious when we ask the same in another way: Must we study only what we value?
-The drastic fourth alternative is not simply to reconcile ourselves to the language of our own valued prejudice, but to derive value from the practice of our discipline, and to apply that practice indiscriminately.
-If whatever we mean by poetry has the power we ascribe to it, literary humanities need not concern itself with the protection of the poetic.
-What we need is to find poetry even in the discarded textual detritus of human activity—precisely in the everyday discursive activity Said so readily rejects as quotidian.
+To understand the strangeness that question, try asking: Does an anthropologist observing cock fighting, condone animal cruelty?
+Does a historian who writing about war, sanction violence?
+Does a philosopher working on the problem of other minds, love solipsism?
+In each case, synonyms for value-making--loving, sanctioning, condoning--appear out of place, incongruent with the inquiry at hand.
+Something is rotten in the very formulation of this question.
+Must we study only what we value?
+The affirmative cannot be defended, lest we confuse connoisseurship with critical inquiry.
+A more radical compromise compels us to seek value in the importance of the inquiry itself: in the quality of the questions raised, and in the relevance of the answers given.
+If literary reading of a certain kind has the power ascribed to it by the NEA report (increased civic participation, etc.), literary humanities need not concern itself with the protection of the literary.
+What we need is to find the literary function everywhere, indiscriminately, even in the discarded textual detritus of human activity—precisely in the everyday discursive activity Said so readily rejects as quotidian.

 This is not to say that I advocate ignorance, nor do I follow the Russian formalist poet Vladimir Mayakovksy who in the beginning of the last century